 In true Briantspuddle village tradition, the annual Bladen Social Club’s Horticultural show is always a great success.

 The show was started in 1970 by local man Norman Reed, who presided over the show for a decade, followed by Selwyn and Jean McGrorty who ran the show for the next 25 years.
-Upon their retirement last year, Sandra Harrison, who was born in the village, took over the role of Show Secretary.
+Upon their retirement, Sandra Harrison, who was born in the village, took over the role of Show Secretary.
 With Sandra’s leadership, and help from community volunteers, this important and popular event survives.

 The Village Hall and Bladen Social Club open their doors to welcome old and new entrants into the show.
 Light refreshments were available in the social club, with barbeque and various charitable stalls outside.